How close does our project need to be to National Grid infrastructure?

 The LEI will only fund projects that are feasible.
 We realise that further studies may be required as part of project delivery and in projects where they are required, they should be included and costed as part of the submission.
 However, we would not envisage funding feasibility studies as discreet projects within the LEI programme.

-What value should we out on in-kind matched donations?
+What value should we put on in-kind matched donations?

 Applicants can specify what rates they allocate to in-kind contributions at a level they believe to be fair.
-Some people use the national minimum wage (£6.70 in 2015) whilst others us the average national wage, which is closer to £14 an hour but varies widely by region.
+Some people use the national minimum wage (£7.38 in 2018) whilst others use the average national wage, which is closer to £14 an hour but varies widely by region.
 Alternatively, local equivalent labouring rates could be used.

 Can the cost of three year on-going maintenance be included in the project budget?